dotnet/corefx/README.md

 * **System.IO.UnmanagedMemoryStream**.
 Provides a stream for accessing unmanaged memory as represented by a pointer, as well as an accessor for reading and writing primitive types from unmanaged memory.

+* **System.Linq**.
+Provides the foundation of Language-Integrated Query (LINQ), including LINQ standard query operators that operate on objects that implement ```IEnumerable<T>```.

+* **System.Linq.Expressions**.
+Provides classes, interfaces, and enumerations that enable language-level code expressions to be represented as objects in the form of expression trees.

 * **System.Linq.Parallel**.
 Provides a parallelized implementation of LINQ to Objects.
 "Parallel LINQ" (PLINQ) implements the full set of LINQ standard query operators as well as additional operators specific to parallel operations.

+* **System.Linq.Queryable**.
+Provides LINQ standard query operators that operate on objects that implement ```IQueryable<T>```.

 * **System.Numerics.Vectors**.
 Provides a set of basic vector types that leverage single instruction, multiple data (SIMD) CPU instructions.
 See our [recent][simd-post-1] [announcements][simd-post-2] for more details.

+* **System.ObjectModel**.
+Provides types and interfaces that enable the creation of observable types that provide notifications to clients when changes are made.

 * **System.Reflection.Metadata**.
 Provides a highly-tuned, low-level ECMA-335 metadata reader.
 This is the same reader used by "[Roslyn]" C# and Visual Basic compilers to parse assemblies.

+* **System.Resources.ResourceWriter**.
+Provides the System.Resources.ResourceWriter class, which writes resources in the system-default format to an output stream.

 * **System.Runtime**.
 Provides a set of unit tests for basic run-time types such as String and Int32.